Now on iPhone

 Built for learning.
 Made to be fun.

-Translate to Slang
+Aussie Talk app screenshot: Translate to Aussie Slang

-Translate to Slang
+Translate to Aussie Slang

 MEET BRUCE